 The 10% Duty Cycle Proposal Has Not Been Shown to be Sufficient on Its Own to Ensure Coexistence of Radars with IEEE 802-based 60 GHz Technology

 IEEE 802 believes that the duty cycle definition in the Commission’s NPRM is not sufficient by itself to ensure coexistence.
-Specifically, the duty cycle definition in the proposed rule permits a radar device to meet the 10% duty cycle limit with, for example, a 10 µs transmission ‘on-time’ and a 90 µs ‘off-time,’ which would effectively block or corrupt communications from a closely spaced radar.
-This is because the short radar transmission ‘off-time,’ which is of the order of a fraction of a millisecond, will effectively prevent communication applications from accessing the medium for much longer periods of time, or repetitively interrupt and corrupt the communication sequences that generally require certain minimum time to complete.
-As a result, applications that utilize IEEE 802-based 60 GHz technology would experience an increase in latency, which would be particularly harmful to highly immersive AR/VR/XR applications.
+Specifically, the duty cycle definition in the proposed rule permits a radar device to meet the 10% duty cycle limit with, for example, a 10 µs transmission ‘on-time’ and a 90 µs ‘off-time,’ which would effectively block or corrupt communications in a wireless network from a closely spaced radar.
+This is because the short radar transmission ‘off-time,’ which is of the order of a fraction of a millisecond, will effectively prevent communication devices from accessing the medium for longer periods of time, or repetitively interrupt and corrupt the communication sequences that generally require certain minimum time to complete.
+As a result, devices that utilize IEEE 802-based 60 GHz technology would experience an increase in latency, which would be particularly harmful to highly immersive AR/VR/XR applications.
 It should be noted that this impact is most significant when a Frequency Modulated Continuous Wave (FMCW) radar is operating over the entire 57 to 64 GHz band and transmits without any form of channel sensing.
 Therefore, additional, appropriate coexistence mechanisms should be considered for radars.

 To address the issue identified above, IEEE 802 agrees with commenters that one such mechanism is to define the duty cycle in terms such that any transmission gap below a given transmission off-time limit is deemed to be part of the transmission ‘on-time,’ i.e., any radar ‘off-time’ period between two successive radar pulses that is less than 2 ms shall be considered ‘on time’.
 The FCC already imposed this additional “2 ms condition” in its most recent waiver grants.